Essendon Bombers odds

 Just as things were starting look up under the stewardship of dual premiership hero James Hird, disaster struck.
 From 2012 to 2016, the club was embroiled in a doping scandal that resulted in 34 past and present players missing an entire season of football.
 Hird lost his job, the hierarchy was in tatters and the Dons were forced to play out the 2016 campaign with a patchwork squad of untried kids and second-tier recruits.

 There was a silver lining among all those storm clouds.
 With a dozen first-team players out of commission, Essendon had no choice but to trust in young, raw talents and hope for the best.
 The result was a return to finals footy in 2017 and a Rising Star nod for top draft pick Andy McGrath.
-With names like Merrett, Parish, Ridley, Shiel, Smith and Heppell on the books, the future is bright at Bomberland.
+With names like Merrett, Parish, Ridley, Shiel, and Heppell on the books, the future is bright at Bomberland.